x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/invalidateUserCache_en.md

 ## VERSION ##

-v2.0 and above
+v7.0 and above

 ## EXAMPLES ##

-* Clear the permission cache of all users on all nodes.
+* Clear the privileges cache of all users on all nodes.

     ```lang-javascript
-    > db.invalidateCache()
+    > db.invalidateUserCache()
     ```

-* Clear the permission cache of all users in data group 'group1'.
+* Clear the privileges cache of all users in group 'group1'.

     ```lang-javascript
-    > db.invalidateCache("", { GroupName: 'group1' })
+    > db.invalidateUserCache("", { GroupName: 'group1' })
     ```

-* Clear the permission cache of a specific user in data group 'group1'.
+* Clear the privileges cache of a specific user in group 'group1'.

     ```lang-javascript
-    > db.invalidateCache("myuser", { GroupName: 'group1' })
+    > db.invalidateUserCache("myuser", { GroupName: 'group1' })
     ```

 [^_^]: